Keyfactor/citrix-adc-orchestrator/readme_source.md

 * AutoSave Config
 	* A new config.json file in the extension folder contains the 'AutoSaveConfig' flag with a default value of 'N'.
 When this flag is set to 'Y', successful configuration changes made by a management job will be automatically saved to disk; no interaction with the Citrix ADC UI is necessary.

+	**NOTE:** Any changes in-process through the Citrix ADC UI will also be persisted to disk when a management job is performed and the AutoSaveConfig flag is set to 'Y'.

 </details>